-The EcoBox was introduced to the public in 2018 by the Luxembourgish government with the help of Superdreckskescht, which is a recycling company that specialises on plastics and generally materials that are harder to recycle.
-They also offer sensibilisation work for schools and companies, for example their trash separating label for companies (of which the Mesa has one).
-The EcoBox is an initiative to reduce the single-use-plastic (SUP) waste created in Luxembourg.
+The EcoBox was introduced to the public in 2018 by the Luxembourgish government with the help of Superdreckskescht, which is a recycling company that specializes in plastics and generally materials that are harder to recycle.
+They also offer sensibilization work for schools and companies, for example, their trash separating label for companies (of which the Mesa has one).
+The EcoBox is an initiative to reduce the single-use plastic (SUP) waste created in Luxembourg.
 A study showed that Luxembourg creates 4490 tonnes of plastic waste each year.
 As SUP will be banned in 2021, the EcoBox is a pilot project aiming to reduce our excessive waste problem and replace SUP with long-term solutions.